m-housni/clean-architecture-node/README.md

 # clean-architecture-node

-In this guide, we'll walk through setting up Clean Architecture in a Node.js project.
-We'll create a User Management API using Express, TypeScript, and Dependency Injection, adhering to SOLID principles and ensuring Separation of Concerns.
+Clean Architecture in a Node.js project, for a User Management API using Express, TypeScript, and Dependency Injection, adhering to SOLID principles and ensuring Separation of Concerns.

 ## Project Structure